 How Should MGUS Be Managed?

-At this time, there is no treatment for MGUS.
+At this time, there is no treatment for MGUS that are approved by the U.S. Food and Drug Administration (FDA).
 Monitoring MGUS as described above can determine if any progression is occurring and if any additional testing is required.
 The risk of progression is 1% per year.
 The majority of MGUS patients are monitored without the need for additional medical attention for many years.

 What Are the Diagnostic Criteria for Smoldering Multiple Myeloma?